mlisovyi/mlisovyi.github.io/_projects/fun_savelifeinua.md

 ---
 layout: page
-title: Monitoring of donations to SaveLifeUA
+title: Monitoring of donations to "Save life in UA"
-description: collect information about donations and expenses at SaveLifeUA
+description: visualise information about donations and expenses of the fund
 img: assets/img/projects/daily_cum.png
 importance: 2
 category: fun